 They generally come with an offer like:

-Clients trusting their knowledge & experience, hands over their login without realizing that the losses are on their side only.
+Clients trusting their knowledge & experience, hand over their login without realizing that the losses are on their side only.

 Now, such practices violate SEBI’s code of conduct and also lead to loss of clients’ capital by deploying it in high-risk strategies like naked options.